 Brown continues to update its travel policies in light of the increased COVID-19 vaccination rates in the U.S. and the growing international availability of COVID-19 vaccines.
 Brown encourages all travelers on domestic and international travel to exercise caution and abide by relevant local and country health guidance.

-- University-Sponsored International Travel: Brown has returned to its previously established policy for High-Risk and Restricted University-sponsored international travel, which is defined as travel outside the United States or outside U.S. territories.
+- University-Sponsored International Travel: Brown has returned to its previously established policy for High-Risk and Restricted University-sponsored international travel.
 A summary of the policy is provided on the Travel Policies page with details on the implications for students, faculty and staff.
 More information about Brown’s international travel policy is available on the International Travel Risk Management website.